Top 20 Intriguing Facts about Socrates

 Temple of Apollo by Zde from Wikimedia Commons

-Although Socrates was an ardent advocate for logic and reason, he didn’t completely reject the supernatural.
+Although Socrates was an ardent advocate of logic and reason, he didn’t completely reject the supernatural.
 One reason is that Socrates thought he was sent by the oracle of Apollo at Delphi to defend the souls of all Athenians, making his combative debates in the Agora a part of his divine mission.

-Recently scholars believed that Socrates may have been schizophrenic because Socrates occasionally lost himself in his own thoughts after being extremely preoccupied with specific subject.
+Recently scholars believed that Socrates may have been schizophrenic because Socrates occasionally lost himself in his thoughts after being extremely preoccupied with specific subject.

 The fact that Socrates’ inner voice did not warn him against attending the trial in Athens, whether due to a supernatural force or not, is one of the justifications he gives for doing so.
 He understood that the outcome—good or bad—would ultimately serve his interests.